LearnLink Blog

 Understanding Possessive Nouns & Pronouns for Kids

-Takeaway: Possessive words show who owns something, making sentences clearer.
+Takeaway: Possessive words show ownership, making sentences clearer.

 A brightly colored cartoon illustration of a diverse group of kids sharing toys, with thought bubbles showing who owns what, like